zerotonin/charon/README.md

   * Testing with another model
     If you want to be sure that your installation was complete you can test it with a pre made model.
 By using this notebook and directly jumping to the cell with imports!
 If you run the full label IT WILL START IN models/research/object_detection/colab_tutorials/ and therefore it CANNOT load the data.
-Hence you need to add a os.chdir('/path/to/model') to load example data.
+Hence you need to add a os.chdir('/path/to/model') to load example data and import pathlib.
+Or you run the third cell!
   ```
     jupyter notebook models/research/object_detection/colab_tutorials/object_detection_tutorial.ipynb
   ```